datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 Typically, storage hosting services such as cloud storage providers do not provide the ability to host Git repositories.
-Therefore, it is typically not possible to :command:`clone` from a cloud storage.
+Therefore, it is typically not possible to :dlcmd:`clone` from a cloud storage.
 However, a number of :term:`datalad extension`\s have been created that equip cloud storage providers with the ability to also host Git repositories.
 While they do not get the ability to display repositories the same way that pure Git repository hosting services like GitHub do, they do get the super power of becoming clonable.